xvokac/AMoI/README.md

 ```
 pip install pyinstaller
 ```
-The command to build the executable program is
+The command to build the executable program can be
 ```
-pyinstaller --onefile AMoI.py
+python -m PyInstaller --onefile AMoI.py
 ```

 ## Using the program